GRC-SummerSchool/learn-python/Day4/SimplePlotting.md

 ### Exercise

-Add the plot_division function to the file.
+Add the `plot_division` function to your file.
-Update your main section to call the plot_division function instead of create_attribute_array and plot_tavg.
+Update your main section to call the `plot_division` function instead of `create_attribute_array` and `plot_tavg`.

 ### Exercise

-Modify your program to plot your temperature data in Celsius units instead of Fahrenheit.
+Modify your program to plot your temperature data in Celsius instead of Fahrenheit.

 | [< Previous (File I/O) >](CSVFiles.md) | [Day4](../README.md) | [Next (Extra - Data Analysis)](../Extra/DataAnalysis.md) |
 |----------------------------------------|----------------------|----------------------------------------------------------|